 The price of the function is the price expected for the function that customers are willing to pay.
 The cost of the function corresponds to the expenses planned by the company to perform this function.
-It is evident that the price must exceed the cost; therefore, the value must be higher than one.
+The price must exceed the cost; therefore, the value must be higher than one.
 The greater the value, the more the function contributes to the profitability of the product.

 Understanding Value Engineering

 Value engineering is the systemic process of evaluating existing or new products during the design phase to enhance product value by reducing costs and increasing functionality.
-The value of an article is defined as the most economical way to produce an article without harming its purpose.
+An article’s value is defined as the most economical way to produce an article without harming its purpose.
 Therefore, reducing costs over quality will be a cost reduction strategy.
 Value engineering does not mean that the quality of products developed should be of low standard in a bid to reduce cost.

 Miles defines the value of the product as the ratio between function and cost.
-The function of an element is the specific work for which it was designed, the cost related to the cost of the component during its life cycle.
-The function/cost ratio implies that the value of a product can be increased by improving its function or reducing its cost.
+An element’s function is the specific work for which it was designed, the cost related to the cost of the component during its life cycle.
+The function/cost ratio implies that a product’s value can be increased by improving its function or reducing its cost.
 In value engineering, costs related to production, design, maintenance, and replacement are included in the analysis.

 For example, assuming we want to design a new product that will last for only two years.
-The product will, therefore, be created with the cheapest materials and features that will be used until the end of its life cycle, which will save money for both the manufacturer and the end consumer.
+Therefore, the product will be created with the cheapest materials and features that will be used until the end of its life cycle, which will save money for both the manufacturer and the end consumer.
 This is an example of value improvement through cost savings.

-Another manufacturing company may decide to create added value by optimizing the function of a product at minimal cost.
-In this case, the function of each article component will be evaluated to develop a detailed analysis of the product’s destination.
+Another manufacturing company may decide to create added value by optimizing a product’s function at a minimal cost.
+In this case, each article component’s function will be evaluated to develop a detailed analysis of the product’s destination.
 Part of value analysis will require an assessment of the multiple ways in which the project or product can perform its function.

 Value Engineering in Commercial General Contracting Services

-When applied to the commercial general contracting services, value engineering has huge advantages for contractors.
-The multi-step process is an essential part of the planning process for a new development and seeks to add value.
-In value engineering, our primary aim is to maximize the function of the product and at the same time minimize cost.
-This in turn creates maximum value for our customers
+When applied to commercial general contracting services, value engineering has huge advantages for contractors.
+The multi-step process is an essential part of the planning process for new development and seeks to add value.
+In value engineering, our primary aim is to maximize the function of the product and, at the same time, minimize cost.
+This, in turn, creates maximum value for our customers.

-At ABC General ContractorServices, our aim is to create maximum value for our customersat every point in time.
-We have realized that when we integrate value engineering into our design process, it always add value and significantly reduced costs for our customers.
-All aspects of the contracts are carefully considered by our team of project managers to make engineering proposals of benefit to all customers.
+At ABC General ContractorServices, we aim to create maximum value for our customers at every point in time.
+When we integrate value engineering into our design process, we have realized that it always adds value and significantly reduced costs for our customers.
+Our team of project managers carefully considers all aspects of the contracts to make engineering proposals of benefit to all customers.
 We recognize and explain each of the options in the following areas carefully:

 - Cost savings: Proposals for cheaper alternatives to specified materials or contacts.